kubedb/cli/docs/concepts/elasticsearch.md

 # Elasticsearch

 ## What is Elasticsearch
-A `Elasticsearch` is a Kubernetes `Third Party Object` (CRD).
+A `Elasticsearch` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [Elasticsearch](https://www.elastic.co/products/elasticsearch) in a Kubernetes native way.
 You only need to describe the desired database configuration in a Elasticsearch object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Elasticsearch Spec
 As with all other Kubernetes objects, a Elasticsearch needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Elasticsearch object.